 The mural commemorates the 150th birthday of the outstanding Ukrainian historian and politician, Mikhail Sergeyevich Grushevsky.
 Kailas-V, who specialises in street-art projects, created the piece of art in November 2015.
 It is unique in that the work lies on top of another mural – an advertisement for a construction company.

-This mural, dedicated to the Ukrainian poet Lesya Ukrainka, is not far from the Golden Gates (one of the ancient attractions of Kiev).
+This mural, dedicated to the Ukrainian poet Lesya Ukrainka, is not far from the Golden Gates (one of the ancient attractions of Kyiv).
 It occupies the entire end wall of a seven-storey building.
 Its creator is an Australian artist by the name of Guido Van Helten.
 He painted the young poet in an embroidered outfit, thoughtfully looking into the distance.
 In addition to being a poet, Lesya Ukrainka was also an active political and feminist activist.

 The Black Sea artwork is by Jake Aikman, an artist from South Africa.
 On the wall, one can see uneasy waves of the Ukrainian Black Sea.
 It is inspiring and calming at the same time.
 Locals joke that those who did not manage to go on summer holiday should go to the mural.

-On the streets of Kiev, you may hear different variations of this mural’s name.
+On the streets of Kyiv, you may hear different variations of this mural’s name.
 Some call it The Dreamer, while others refer to it as A Flying Elephant or A Romantic Elephant.
 This piece of art, decorating the wall since 2015, has quickly become the favourite among citizens.
 Local artist Alexander Korban created the mural, which was a Dynamic Urban Culture Kyiv art project.

-This patriotic mural is on display in a residential district of Kiev.
+This patriotic mural is on display in a residential district of Kyiv.
 It is a symbolic painting, depicting a small Ukrainian girl among the sunflowers.
 A charity initiative and artists from a Wall Street company created the work in 2016.

 This piece of street art appeared on the wall of a five-storey apartment house in the spring of 2014 after the revolutionary events in Ukraine.
 It portrays a new Ukraine, awakened after a long sleep and embodied in the face of a young girl who is protecting her land and a new generation.
-Revival is the most famous Kiev mural.
+Revival is the most famous Kyiv mural.
 After all, it is in the creative heart of the capital – Andrew’s Descent.

 These murals are, indeed, breathtaking phenomena that delight the locals and promote the image of Ukraine abroad as a street-art capital.